sebousan/sebastienmoulene/content/_index.md

 hero:
   title: Freelance front-end developer
   text: >-
     Hi!
-I’m a French senior developer from Bordeaux, France.\
+I’m a french senior developer from Bordeaux, France.\

-    I have been doing this job for over fifteen years and I specialize in low carbon and accessible websites.
+    I have been doing this job for over twenty years and I specialize in low carbon and accessible websites.
   cta:
     blank: true
     text: Send me an email